bitovi/academy/src/advanced-typescript/02-generics-with-constraints/generics-with-constraints.md

 ## Overview

 In the last lesson we saw how powerful generics can be allowing us to create resuable logic across multiple types.
 However, that’s just the beginning.
-TypeScript has all sorts of powerful features we can leverage to make our logic more typesafe and more reusable.
+TypeScript has all sorts of powerful feature we can leverage to make our logic more typesafe and more reusable.
 In this lesson we will take a look at constraining generics and how they can assist us in forcing our reusable logic to have certain characteristics while maintaining the typed flexibility of generics.

 ## Quick Recap on Generics